Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Background material on large cardinals, generalized stationarity, forcing axioms

 \begin{proposition}\cite[Proposition 2.11]{VIAAUDSTE13} Assume $i:\BB\to\QQ$ is a complete homomorphism.
 Let $\hat{i}:V^{\BB}\to V^{\QQ}$ be defined by the requirement that

 for all $\sigma\in\dom(\tau)\in V^{\BB}$.
 Then for all provably $\Delta_1$-properties $\phi(x_0,\dots,x_n)$

 \end{proposition}

-We denote by $\SSP$ the class of stationary set preserving partial orders and by $\SP$ the class of semiproper partial orders.
+We denote by $\SSP$ the class of stationary set preserving partial orders and by $\SP$ the class of semiproper partial orders (see~\cite[Def.
+6.1, Def.
+6.4]{VIAAUDSTE13} for a definition of semiproperness).
 We recall that semiproper posets are stationary set preserving and that $P$ is stationary set preserving if

 for all $S$ in $V$ stationary subset of $\omega_1$.